1. Introducing analytics on Azure

-Another change in pattern is that the traditional ETL (Extract-Transform-Load) model of data warehousing has now changed to ELT (Extract-Load-Transform).
+Another change in pattern is that the traditional Extract-Transform-Load (ETL) model of data warehousing has now changed to Extract-Load-Transform (ELT).
 In the traditional ETL model, analysts are accustomed to waiting for the data to be transformed first, since they don't have direct access to all data sources.
-In a modern data warehouse, massive amounts of data can be stored to either a data lake or data warehouse, and can be transformed anytime by analysts without the need to wait for data engineers or database admins to serve the data.
+In a modern data warehouse, massive amounts of data can be stored in either a data lake or data warehouse, and can be transformed anytime by analysts without the need to wait for data engineers or database admins to serve the data.

 Of course, there are more factors to consider in order to modernize your data warehouse, such as extensibility, disaster recovery, and availability.
 However, this section will focus on compute for the time being.

 In the past, databases were often the only source of data for your applications.
 But nowadays, you have hundreds and thousands of different data sources.
-The data coming from these different sources has different data types—some structured, some unstructured.
+The data coming from these different sources is of different data types—some structured, some unstructured, some semi-structured.

-Structured Data: The word 'structured' suggests that there is a pattern that can be easily interpreted.
+Structured data: The word "structured" suggests that there is a pattern that can be easily interpreted.
 This usually comes with a predefined set of models and a schema.
-A Relational Database Management System (RDBMS) such as Microsoft SQL Server is a common example of data storage solution that is structured.
-This is because it comes with a database schema and table columns that define the data that you are storing
+A relational database management system (RDBMS) such as Microsoft SQL Server is a common example of a data storage solution that is structured.
+This is because it comes with a database schema and table columns that define the data that you are storing.

 Here are some examples of structured data types: